BehemIT/powerBi-mini-project/README.md

 1. The following analyses were conducted:

+  - Analysis of changes in the size of the population and the percentage of Poland population covered by the examination.
   - Analysis of changes in the size of the population and the percentage of the Lower Silesia population covered by the examination.
   - Analysis of changes in the size of the population and the percentage of the Karkonosze District population covered by the examination.